mongodb/terraform-provider-mongodbatlas/examples/atlas-cloud-provider-access/azure/README.md

 **5\.
 Execute the Terraform apply.**

-Now execute the plan to provision the Federated settings resources.
+Now execute the plan to provision the resources.

 ``` bash
 $ terraform apply